Xia0ben/IQPlayground/README.md

 ## Second iteration 09/10/2017 -> 15/10/2017

-> Important note : For each feature, think about paraterizing it so that it is possible to play with it in the GUI (for example, change the ponderation of words that are in the document title when computing the inverted file
+> Important note : For each feature, think about paraterizing it so that it is possible to play with it in the GUI (for example, change the ponderation of words that are in the document title when computing the inverted file).

 + Implementation of a simple GUI using [PyGObject](https://pygobject.readthedocs.io/en/latest/), [Kivy](https://kivy.org/) or [PySide](http://wiki.qt.io/PySide)
 	-> TODO By ...